Here are the reasons why you should consider building a house from plastic bottles and other structures…

 Plastic bottles are probably not top of mind when you think of building materials.
 But this recyclable material actually has a number of advantages that make them better than bricks!

-First, and the most obvious reason, is that they are both low-cost and abundant.
+First, and the most obvious reason, is that a house from plastic bottles is both low-cost and abundant.
 How abundant?
 Well, the average American – man, woman, and child – consumed 34 gallons of bottled water in 2014 and 80% of those bottles ended up in landfills!
 Now add the 39 gallons of soda every person drank.
 That’s one heck of a lot of empties!
 Just look around and you’ll find all the bottles you can ever use.
 And America isn’t alone as empty plastic bottles are a global nightmare.

 Second, they’re tough.
 I mean really tough!
 Empty they’re pretty much indestructible let alone full.
 Try throwing a full bottle of water at a brick wall.
 The bricks will be damaged before the bottle bursts!
 They can absorb sudden and extreme loads.